List of accidents and incidents involving the Boeing B-52 Stratofortress: 1984

 On 16 October, a B-52G (tail number 57-6479) from the 92nd Bombardment Wing, Fairchild AFB, Washington, crashed in Arizona.
 The aircraft was on a night training mission.
 The crew encountered an undisclosed technical issue and decided to abandon the aircraft.
 It crashed in a canyon located in Hunts Mesa, in the Navajo reservation about 13 mi northeast of Kayenta, Arizona.
 Two crew members died while five others were rescued.
 The gunner was struck by wreckage after ejection; one leg was severed.
 The other fatality was the observer in the IP seat who could not manually bailout before impact.
 The aircraft disintegrated on impact.
 An alternative explanation is that the aircraft struck the top of a ridge during low‑level flight training and broke apart.

 1988

 On 11 February, A B-52G (tail number 58-0219) from the 93rd Bombardment Wing, Castle AFB, CA, overran the runway was damaged beyond repair.
 During the takeoff roll, the decision to abort was taken for unknown reasons.
 Unable to stop within the remaining distance, the aircraft overran and came to rest.
 All crew members escaped uninjured.

 B-52H (tail number 60-0040) caught fire just after takeoff at K. I. Sawyer AFB, MI and crashed 6 December.
-Aircraft just became airborne after a touch & go when an overheated fuel pump caused an explosion in the aft fuel tank.
+Aircraft just became airborne after a touch-and-go when an overheated fuel pump caused an explosion in the aft fuel tank.
 The explosion separated the tail section causing the aircraft to crash.
 The aircraft separated into three pieces; the crew compartment, the main body attached to the wings, and the tail section.
 The crew compartment slid more than 3000 ft down the runway.
 All eight crew members survived with injuries.